larsniet/wbw/README.md

 The bot will automatically stop monitoring and notify users when:
 - The page becomes unreachable
-- Button selectors are not found
+- Element selectors are not found
 - Cloudflare challenges cannot be bypassed
 - Any other error occurs during monitoring